 Cons of Owning Stocks in Retirement

-- Stocks are volatile and that volatility means if you retire into a time period with below-average stock market returns this could force you into a situation where you must spend less than you thought in retirement.
+- Stocks are volatile, and that volatility means that if you retire into a time period with below-average stock market returns, that could force you into a situation where you must spend less than you thought in retirement.